Lumiwealth/lumibot/README.md

 #### on_new_order

-This lifecycle method is called when a new order has been successfully submitted to the broker.
+This lifecycle method runs when a new order has been successfully submitted to the broker.
-Use this lifecycle event to execute code when a new order is being processed by the broker
+Use this lifecycle event to execute code when the broker processes a new order.

 Parameters:
-- order (Order): The corresponding order object being processed
+- order (Order): The corresponding order object processed

 ```python
 class MyStrategy(Strategy):